Isaac Samuel Reggio: His works

-He wrote also a metrical Italian translation of the Book of Isaiah (Udine, 1831), and translated into Italian prose the books of Joshua, Ruth, and Lamentations, the tractate Pirḳei Avot, and M. Mendelssohn's correspondence with Lavater on religion.
-In the notes to Elijah Delmedigo's Beḥinat ha-Dat Reggio often supplements or criticizes this work; he, moreover, refutes Aaron Chorin in notes 8, 15-19, and attacks kabbalah in notes 9-13.
+He wrote also a metrical Italian translation of the Book of Isaiah (Udine, 1831), and translated into Italian prose the books of Joshua, Ruth, and Lamentations, the tractate Pirkei Avot, and Moses Mendelssohn's correspondence with Lavater on religion.
+In the notes to Elijah Delmedigo's Beḥinat ha-Dat Reggio often supplements or criticizes this work; he, moreover, refutes Aaron Chorin in notes 8, 15-19, and attacks Kabbalah in notes 9-13.
 It may be noticed that thirteen years previously Moses Kunitzer printed, in his Sefer ha-Meẓaref, Reggio's letter in defense of kabbalah.

 Reggio was an indefatigable contributor to most of the Jewish journals of his time and an able apologist.
 He was also the editor of Bikkure 'Ittim ha-Ḥadashim, the Hebrew part of Busch's Jahrbücher (Vienna, 1845), and Meged Geresh Yeraḥim, a supplement to the Central-Organ für Jüdische Interessen (ib.
 1849).
 It may be added that Reggio was a painter of considerable ability.
 There are more than two hundred drawings and paintings by him, including portraits of many Jewish celebrities, and a map drawn by him is preserved in the library of Trieste.
 In 1812 he inscribed the whole Book of Esther on a small piece of parchment one and a half handbreadths long.
 He left also a great number of unpublished writings, among which are sermons and poems in Hebrew and Italian.